TimoKuria/alx-system_engineering-devops/0x01-shell_permissions/README.md

 	-A script that changes from the current user to a different user -Task 1
 	-Prints effective username of the user
+-Task 2
+	-Prints all groups the current user is part of